 How Long Can You Stay in Tonga as a Visitor?

-Once you discover the rich culture, the historical sites, the turquoise waters and incredible marine life of Tonga, it can be oh-so-hard to leave!
+Once you discover the rich culture, the historical sites, the turquoise waters and the incredible marine life of Tonga, it can be oh-so-hard to leave!
 Visitors to Tonga have the opportunity to stay in the country for an entire month to make the most of the “Friendly Islands”.
 However, if one month is not enough, there’s the opportunity to extend your visa to stay for up to six months!
 Should you want to stay in Tonga for other purposes, whether it’s work or business, other visa options with longer lengths of stay are available.
 Find how long you can stay in Tonga on a Visitor Visa in the guide below!

 For more arrival tips, see Everything You Need to Know About Arriving in Tonga and Arrival at Nuku’alofa Airport: Step-by-Step.